demonnic/demonnicAutoWalker/README.md

   * starts a walk.
 Options an optional table of options.
 Valid keys are
     * rooms: a list of roomIDs to visit.
 IE {1, 2, 4, 10} .
 If not provided will be the list of all rooms in the area.
     * avoidRooms: a list of roomIDs to make sure is not included in **this** walk.
 Not saved between walks.
+    * searchTargets: a list of items to check for.
+IE {"a thief on a leaf", "a dracnari hunk", "a dracnari dreamer"}.
+      * If this list is provided, then demonwalker will check every room for each of these items, and if any of them are found then and only then will it raise `demonwalker.arrived`.
+This makes it easy to automate looking for one or more creatures or items in an area, without worrying about stopping the walker yourself.
 * demonwalker:performanceReport()
   * prints out some performance information on the current walk if still running a walk, or the last walk if one has been completed.